TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

     Results of finetuning the text encoder of S-SMKE on the GLUE benchmark @glue.
 We compare to unimodal, unimodal distilled, and multimodal models, where the latter use their text encoder for finetuning.
     $dagger$ indicates the best performance among unimodal models, underlined values indicate the best performance among unimodal distilled models, and $dagger.double$ indicates the best performance among multimodal models.
 Bold values indicate the best performance overall.
-    Note that the score for FLAVA and CLIP are not directly comparible with others, as both works do not publish results on WNLI @wnli.
+    Note that the score for FLAVA and CLIP are not directly comparable with others, as both works do not publish results on WNLI @wnli.
 CLIP generally does not publish results on GLUE directly, so we take the results reported by th authors of FLAVA @flava.
   ],
 )<s_smke_glue_results>